kelvin1s/Knapsack-Brute-Force-Solution/README.md

 The project has 2 Java files and 5 testing files.
 The item class is a blueprint for an individual item, storing the name, value and weight of an item.
 The knapsack class stores the primary methods, including methods that read information from the test files as well as the brute force recursion method.
 In the main method, a knapsack object is created and the files are tested by calling the other methods.
 The 5 testing files can be tested by inputting their respective test number when prompted after running the knapsack file.

 ## How to run
+The 'src' folder contains the Java files.
+Use the 'knapsack.java' file to run the program.
+The user will be prompted to enter a number from 1-5, indicating the test files that can be ran.
+Each test file follows the following format:

+Item 1 OR item name, value, weight
+Item 2 OR item name, value, weight
+Item 3 OR item name, value, weight
+.
+.
+.
+Capacity of the knapsack

 There are 5 test files:

 Test1.txt